samcrow93/Two-Eel-or-not-two-Eel/Data_processing&GL_scripts/README.md

 ```
 sed -i 's/\.realigned\.bam//g' lowmito_samples.txt
 ```
-The above code will generate samples that need to be removed from analysis further on Proceed to either 'B) Nuclear data: genotype likelihoods'; 'C) Nuclear data: genotype imputation'; or 'D) Mitochondrial data genotyping' sections for next steps
+The above code will generate samples that need to be removed from analysis further on.
+Proceed to either 'B) Nuclear data: genotype likelihoods'; 'C) Nuclear data: genotype imputation'; or 'D) Mitochondrial data genotyping' sections for next steps